CabboShiba/Hurricane-Best-NET-Patcher/README.md

 - DelayBeforeStart: int - Set the delay before loading the assembly.

 - FileArchitectur: string - Depends on your file architecture.
 "32" if it's 32Bit, "64" if it's 64Bit.
 Really important if you are using .DLL Injection option.

+- XReactor Bypass: bool - Set it to true if you want to bypass https://xreactor.org/ Auth System.

+- FileExists: bool - Set it to true if File.Exists should return always true.

 # Known bugs